 Recommended Reading: How to Make Halloween Cake Pops

 #19.
-Hair raising Halloween ‘Sphooky Tours’ at Hook Lighthouse
+Hair raising Halloween ‘Sphooky Tours’ at Hook Lighthouse, Cork

-Discover the history and mystery of the 800 year old Hook Lighthouse, the oldest intact operational lighthouse in the world, this Halloween with two evenings of thrilling tours on Saturday and Sunday, October 29th and 30th.
+Discover the history and mystery of the 800 year old Hook Lighthouse, the oldest intact operational lighthouse in the world, this Halloween with Féile Samhain and Evenings of Fire from October 28th to 31st 2017.
 Hook Lighthouse is worth visiting at any time of year, but these special Halloween tours are only for those who like the ghoulish and the terrifying.

 Now firmly established as Ireland’s premier outdoor Halloween festival, visitors to the Ghost Trail in Knocknagoshel on the night of Halloween can once again expect another chilling production.
-The one night only event will be celebrating its 21st anniversary this year and takes place on Sunday, October 26.
+The one night only event takes place on October 25th 2017.

 The ghost trail begins at the church in Knocknagoshel.
 People are then taken down to meet all types ghosts, ghouls and monsters along the way until the finish up quite aptly at the funeral home.